oslomarketsolutions/website/src/pages/en/products/index.md

       for you.
 Contact us for a noncommital demo.
   sectionHeader:
     header: DIY
-    subHeader: More flexibilty with access to our API or component library
+    subHeader: More flexibilty with access to our APIs or component library
     text: >-
       If you don't want a fully hosted service, we are happy to provide APIs or our powerful React components